 I prefer my green tea to be less astringent, with a light and sweet taste.
 I also prefer organic green tea, especially when it is grown in China.

-This criteria means I usually go with an Indian Darjeeling tea.
-The nutritional content of the green tea will vary according to growing conditions.
+This criterion means I usually go with an Indian Darjeeling tea.
+The nutritional content of green tea will vary according to growing conditions.